-The U.S. Environmental Protection Agency (U.S. EPA), an authoritative body for purposes of Proposition 65 (22 CCR Section 12306(l)), identifies chemicals as causing developmental or reproductive toxicity in implementing its Toxic Release Inventory (TRI) program (i.e., Section 313 of the Emergency Planning and Community Right-to-Know Act of 1986 (EPCRA)).
+The U.S. Environmental Protection Agency (U.S. EPA), an authoritative body for purposes of Proposition 65 (22 CCR Section 12306(1)), identifies chemicals as causing developmental or reproductive toxicity in implementing its Toxic Release Inventory (TRI) program (i.e., Section 313 of the Emergency Planning and Community Right-to-Know Act of 1986 (EPCRA)).
 On this basis the U.S. EPA, in 1994, added a number of chemicals to the TRI list and published its inclusions to the list in the Federal Register (59:1788-1859, 1994 and 59:61432-61485, 1994).
 OEHHA has reviewed the bases for these TRI chemical additions in the context of the regulatory criteria governing Proposition 65 listing via the authoritative bodies mechanism (22 CCR 12306).

 OEHHA determined for several TRI chemicals that the 22 CCR 12306 regulatory criteria were met and is in the process of placing these chemicals on the Proposition 65 list of chemicals known to cause reproductive toxicity.
 OEHHA has determined that these same regulatory criteria have not been met for some of the chemicals added by U.S. EPA in 1994 to the TRI list on the basis of reproductive or developmental toxicity.
-Two of these chemicals are listed in the table below.
-Two other lists of chemicals (nine chemicals and five chemicals) not meeting these criteria were previously published (California Regulatory Notice Register (CRNR), March 19, 1999; and May 21, 1999, respectively).
+One of these chemicals is listed in the table below.
+Three other lists of chemicals (nine chemicals, five chemicals, and two chemicals) not meeting these criteria were previously published (California Regulatory Notice Register (CRNR), March 19, 1999; May 21, 1999; and June 18, 1999, respectively).
 In each case, the scientific criteria for "as causing reproductive toxicity" given in regulation (22 CCR 12306(g)) were not satisfied.

-In accordance with 22 CCR 12306(i), both chemicals will be referred to the Developmental and Reproductive Toxicant (DART) Identification Committee of the OEHHA Science Advisory Board because these determinations were made subsequent to the issuance of a notice of intent to list (CRNR, April 16, 1999).
-Therefore, at a future meeting, the DART Identification

-Committee will opine whether "the chemical has been clearly shown through scientifically valid testing according to generally accepted principles" to cause reproductive toxicity.
+In accordance with 22 CCR 12306(i), the chemical will be referred to the Developmental and Reproductive Toxicant (DART) Identification Committee of the OEHHA Science Advisory Board because the determination was made subsequent to the issuance of a notice of intent to list (CRNR, January 29, 1999).
+Therefore, at a future meeting, the DART Identification Committee will opine whether "the chemical has been clearly shown through scientifically valid testing according to generally accepted principles" to cause reproductive toxicity.

-TRI chemicals not meeting the scientific criteria (22 CCR 12306(g)) for authoritative bodies listing as causing reproductive toxicity under Proposition 65
+TRI chemical not meeting the scientific criteria (22 CCR 12306(g)) for authoritative bodies listing as causing reproductive toxicity under Proposition 65